pamtrak06/edjanger/README.md

 Don't want to write a docker-compose yaml for your testing Dockerfile ?

 Try edocker !
-## !
-Warning !
-Script edocker_install.sh is updating your bash environnement (~/.bash_aliases, ...) at your own risk.
-Please read the script edocker-installation.sh before any installation.

 ## How to install edocker
 edocker must be installed in /usr/local/edocker, like: